 Think about your emails for a moment.
 Whatever industry sector you’re in they will contain attachments and links to some pretty sensitive information: employee bank account details, financial forecasts and the CEO’s personal correspondence.

 Typically you’ll need to migrate .PST files from your users’ local machines.
 That’s a process that in itself is often fraught with problems.
-Microsoft offers its own (chargeable) PST import service for Office 365, which can be useful for organisations with fewer than, say, 500 staff, but even that has its drawbacks.
+Microsoft offers its own (chargeable) PST import service for Office 365, which can be useful for organizations with fewer than, say, 500 staff, but even that has its drawbacks.
 If you’re really happy with a ‘best effort’ (a one to two percent failure rate during migration using Microsoft’s service is not uncommon), this is the way to go.
-But a best effort is sometimes not good enough.
+But the best effort is sometimes not good enough.

 Taking another example, you may have old Enterprise Vault (EV) archives.
 (You do have a proper archiving system to support e-discovery, don’t you?
 Surely you don’t just keep everything on old backup disks.
 Or tapes?)
 It’s tempting to think it’s easier to leave that stuff where it is, as there’s no apparent cost in doing so.
 That’s particularly the case if you think it might be broken or corrupted anyway.

 But if you ever hit a problem, the opposite is going to be true.
-The older the software and hardware, the more unsupportable it becomes and the more vulnerable that information is.
-In a few years you could spend a huge sum just getting it to work, let alone retrieving your copy of a specific email being cited by a plaintiff who’s decided to sue your business.
+The older the software and hardware, the more unsupportable it becomes, and the more vulnerable that information is.
+In a few years, you could spend a huge sum just getting it to work, let alone retrieving your copy of a specific email being cited by a plaintiff who’s decided to sue your business.

 Choosing what to migrate is a risk management issue